 f) the S-NSSAIs of the requested NSSAI in the REGISTRATION REQUEST message over the current access and the allowed NSSAI over the other access are not associated with any common NSSRG value.

-If a new configured NSSAI for the current PLMN or SNPN is included in the REGISTRATION ACCEPT message, the AMF shall also include the mapped S-NSSAI(s) for the configured NSSAI for the current PLMN or SNPN if available in the REGISTRATION ACCEPT message.
-In this case the AMF shall start timer T3550 and enter state 5GMM-COMMON-PROCEDURE-INITIATED as described in subclause 5.1.3.2.3.3.
+If a new configured NSSAI for the current PLMN or SNPN is included in the REGISTRATION ACCEPT message, the AMF shall also in roaming scenario include the mapped S-NSSAI(s) for the configured NSSAI for the current PLMN or SNPN in the REGISTRATION ACCEPT message.

-If a new configured NSSAI for the current PLMN or SNPN is included in the REGISTRATION ACCEPT message, the AMF shall also include the mapped S-NSSAI(s) for the configured NSSAI for the current PLMN if available in the REGISTRATION ACCEPT message.
 In this case the AMF shall start timer T3550 and enter state 5GMM-COMMON-PROCEDURE-INITIATED as described in subclause 5.1.3.2.3.3.

 If a new configured NSSAI for the current PLMN is included in the REGISTRATION ACCEPT message, the subscription information includes the NSSRG information, and the NSSRG bit in the 5GMM capability IE of the REGISTRATION REQUEST message is set to:

 a) "NSSRG supported", then the AMF shall include the NSSRG information in the REGISTRATION ACCEPT message; or